eddmann/eddmann.github.io/_posts/2019/2019-04-30-adding-running-shoes-aka-speeding-up-walking-in-pokered.md

   call AdvancePlayerSprite
 ```

-With this small modification, if the 'B button' is pressed we jump directly to the new `speedUp` label which instructs the engine to perform the bike speedup.
+With this small modification, if the 'B button' is pressed, we jump directly to the new `speedUp` label, which instructs the engine to perform the bike speedup.
-This in-turn provides us with the ability to 'run' throughout the game, at the same speed as if you were on a bike.
+This in turn provides us with the ability to 'run' throughout the game at the same speed as if you were on a bike.